FreeClimbAPI/freeclimb-cli/docs/call-queues.md

 `freeclimb call-queues`
 =======================

 Queues are the primary means of keeping callers waiting.
-A Queue is an object to hold callers until they can be provided the service they seek.
 Queues can be created ahead of time and are deleted automatically when they change state from populated to empty.

 * [`freeclimb call-queues:create`](#freeclimb-call-queuescreate)
 * [`freeclimb call-queues:get QUEUEID`](#freeclimb-call-queuesget-queueid)